Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 <red_brick_brickv_settings_services>` and tick the Server Monitoring checkbox.

 If the Server Monitoring service is enabled, it is possible to add rules.
-A rule basically consists of a Bricklet-type (Temperature, Ambient Light, Humidity or PTC), the UID and a warning as well as a critical range.
+A rule basically consists of the Bricklet type (Temperature, Ambient Light, Humidity or PTC), its UID and a warning as well as a critical range.
 Just add as many rules as you need and configure them as required.

 You can also configure automatic email notification for each of the